vignesh-murugani2i/kserve-website/docs/developer/developer.md

 # Development

-This doc explains how to setup a development environment so you can get started [contributing](https://github.com/kserve/kserve/blob/master/CONTRIBUTING.md).
+This docu explains how to setup a development environment so you can get started [contributing](https://github.com/kserve/kserve/blob/master/CONTRIBUTING.md).

 ## Prerequisites